kirandash/django/scrum_board_ui/README.md

 3. Add useState hook to AddListForm.js ui component
 4. Connect AddListForm container component to createList and removeList action creators.
 5. Send data from AddListForm ui component to parent container component.

+### 3.10 Implementing RemoveList using id
+1. Send onclick event from ScrumList.js ui component
+2. Dispatch removeList action from ScrumList.js container component
+3. modify lists.js acitons file to remove list using id instead of name
+4. modify lists reducer to remove list using id instead of name
+5. Note: we are currently using loop index as listing id.
+Later we can use listing id property from database.